-It is important to note that variations in the Constant Rate and Maximum Storage term, do not impact flows during the summer months.
+It is important to note that variations in the Constant Rate and Maximum Storage term do not impact flows during the summer months.
 This suggests that uncertainty with these terms will not likely add significant levels of uncertainty to the Tier 1 Surface Water Stress Assessment.

-The results of the sensitivity analysis suggest that the model solution for LENS is non-unique, particularly with respect to the Constant Rate.
-In a non-unique solution, it is NPCA possible to calibrate the model to streamflow volumes and obtain a good fit with a number of differing sets of parameters.
+The results of the sensitivity analysis suggest that the model solution for Upper Welland River is non-unique, particularly with respect to the Constant Rate.
+In a non-unique solution, it is possible to calibrate the model to streamflow volumes and obtain a good fit with a number of differing sets of parameters.
 Frequently with non-unique solutions it is likely that compensating errors are present; whereby the model is simulating the correct streamflow, but incorrectly replicating the underlying physical processes.

-In the case of LENS, the Constant Rate can vary by as much as 25%, with a negligible change in streamflow volume.
-While streamflow is not sensitive to the Constant Rate variation, there is a significant impact on the water balance parameters estimated by the model (+20% baseflow).
-Water balance estimates (runoff, baseflow) therefore have a greater degree of uncertainty than the streamflow estimates.
+In the case of Upper Welland River, the Constant Rate can vary by as much as 25%, with a negligible change in streamflow volume.
+While streamflow is not sensitive to the Constant Rate variation, there is a significant impact on the water balance parameters estimated by the model (+15 to 20% baseflow).
+Water balance estimates (runoff and baseflow), therefore have a greater degree of uncertainty than the streamflow estimates.

-To reduce the level of uncertainty, it is recommended that a more detailed Loss Method, such as the Soil Moisture Accounting Method, be tested on a WSPA to validate the water balance estimates made via the Deficit and Constant Loss Method.
-Such a test would preferably be carried out within a WSPA with observed streamflow data.
-The modular approach of HEC-HMS would easily facilitate replacing the Deficit and Constant Loss method, with the Soil Moisture Accounting method.
-Should the more detailed Soil Moisture Accounting Method generate water balance estimates similar to the Deficit and Constant Loss, a higher level of certainty could be attached to estimates generated for other WSPAs (including LENS).
-Additionally, the Soil Moisture Accounting Loss method allows the modeller to account for the proportion of percolated water that is lost from the surface water system as "deep recharge", a key limitation of the Deficit and Constant Loss method identified in Section 3.1.1.4.
+To reduce the uncertainty, it is recommended that a more detailed Loss Method, such as the Soil Moisture Accounting Method, be tested to validate the water balance estimates made via the Deficit and Constant Loss Method.
+This test could be carried out within the Upper Welland River model, or any other WSPA.
+The modular approach of HEC-HMS would easily facilitate replacing the Deficit and Constant Loss Method with the Soil Moisture Accounting Method.
+Should the more detailed Soil Moisture Accounting Method.
+Should the more detailed Soil Moisture Accounting Method generate water balance estimates similar to the Deficit and Constant Loss, a higher level of certainty could be attached to estimates generated for other WSPAs.
+Additionally, the Soil Moisture Accounting Loss Method allows the modeller to account for the proportion of percolated water that is lost from the surface water system as "deep recharge", a key limitation of the Deficit and Constant Loss Method identified in Section 3.1.1.4.